thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+08/25/21 Daily data (under the /dailies/ folder) has been added for 8/24, 8/23, and 8/22, note that some tweets will bleed into the following day due to different timezones captured.

+08/22/21 Version 75 of the dataset.
+Daily data has been added for 8/21, 8/20, 8/19, and 8/18.
+Dailies update frequency will change to once a week on Wednesdays.
+The peer-reviewed publication for this dataset has now been published  in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
+Please cite this when using the dataset.

 08/18/21 Daily data (under the /dailies/ folder) has been added for 8/17, 8/17, and 8/15, note that some tweets will bleed into the following day due to different timezones captured.

 08/15/21 Version 75 of the dataset.
 Daily data has been added for 8/14, 8/13, 8/12, and 8/11.
 Dailies update frequency will change to once a week on Wednesdays.
 The peer-reviewed publication for this dataset has now been published  in Epidemiologia an MDPI journal, and can be accessed here: https://doi.org/10.3390/epidemiologia2030024.
 Please cite this when using the dataset.